Sir-Poeksie/clmDashboard/README.md

-# 🧾 Youth & Women Led Community Led Monitoring Programme
+# Youth Community Led Monitoring Programme

 This system tracks public health facilities monitored through patient interviews conducted by data capturers.
-Data focuses on youth-specific services segmented by gender, age, and facility location within the country in alignment with the **South African National AIDS Council’s** mandate as outlined in the **National Strategic Plan 2024–2028**.
+Data focuses on youth-specific services segmented by gender, age, and facility location within the country in alignment with the **South African National AIDS Council’s** mandate outlined in the **National Strategic Plan 2024–2028**.

 ---

-## 📁 Project Structure
+## Project Structure

-This project is divided into two main components:
+This project is divided into two parts:

 1. **MySQL Database Design**
 2. **FastAPI-based CRUD API**

 ---

-## 📊 Features
+## Features

 - Capture interviews conducted at public health facilities
 - Segment patients by **age**, **gender**, and **location**